 With this constraint, the SEPs should be revamped to incorporate estimates of reasonable uncertainties and the Fed estimates of policies that would be appropriate under alternative economic and inflation outcomes.
-Rather than ask FOMC members to calculate a confidence interval around their baseline intermediate-term forecasts, the Fed Board staff should provide each member with a calculated 70 percent confidence interval (using the Reifschneider-Tulip methodology), so that before every quarterly FOMC meeting, each FOMC member would submit (1) forecasts for GDP, the unemployment rate, and inflation, along with the high and low bands based on the calculated 70 percent confidence intervals; and (2) three forecasts of the Fed funds rate: one rate appropriate for their baseline economic and inflation forecast and one each for their high and low bands of the confidence intervals.
-Since the longer-run equilibrium forecasts of the federal funds rate and potential real GDP are unobservable, confidence intervals cannot be calculated.
-Accordingly, each FOMC member would submit a baseline and a "reasonable range" of that variable deemed to be consistent with achieving the Fed's dual mandate.
-The Fed's senior staff would also be required to provide its baseline estimates and confidence intervals and three Fed funds rate paths for the intermediate term, along with a baseline and reasonable range for longer-run forecasts.
+Rather than ask each FOMC member to calculate a confidence interval around their baseline intermediate-term forecasts, each member would be provided by the Fed Board staff a calculated 70 percent confidence interval (using the Reifschnieder-Tulip methodology), so that before every quarterly FOMC meeting, each FOMC member would submit 1) forecasts for GDP, the unemployment rate and inflation and the high and low bands based on the calculated 70 percent confidence intervals, and 2) three forecasts of the Fed funds rate: one rate appropriate for their baseline economic and inflation forecast and one each for their high and low bands of the confidence intervals.
+Since the longer-run equilibrium forecasts of the variables like r\ and potential real GDP are unobservable, confidence intervals cannot be calculated.
+Accordingly, each FOMC member would submit a baseline and a "reasonable range" of that variable that he/she estimates may be consistent with achieving the Fed's dual mandate.
+The Fed's senior staff would also be required to provide its baseline estimates and confidence intervals and three Fed funds rate paths for the intermediate-term, along with a baseline and reasonable range for longer-run forecasts.

 In addition, the SEPs should include a separate forecast of nominal GDP.
 This would not be redundant and would serve a valuable purpose.
-Monetary policy influences nominal spending and production, not real GDP, which is derived from nominal GDP and the Bureau of Economic Analysis's estimate of quality-adjusted inflation, which involves judgment and assumption.
-Projections of real GDP and personal consumption expenditure (PCE) inflation do not add up to nominal GDP, in part because the PCE index does not include business capital investment or government consumption or investment.
+Monetary policy influences nominal spending and production, not real GDP which is derived from nominal GDP and quality-adjusted inflation.
+The quality-adjustment calculations conducted by the Bureau of Economic Analysis involve judgment and assumption.
+Projections of real GDP and PCE inflation do not add up to nominal GDP, in part because the PCE index does not include business capital investment or government consumption or investment.
 Another possible change would be the length of the forecasting period.
 While the Fed's longer-run forecasts are very instructive, cutting the projection period back to two years from three would eliminate the unnecessary extrapolation into the third year that is beyond the Fed's thinking on monetary policy.

 Incorporating a calculated 70 percent confidence interval around baseline economic and inflation forecasts and having FOMC members align their appropriate Fed funds rate forecasts to the upper and lower bands would be a fruitful task.
-It would encourage the Fed to consider policy responses to a reasonably large band of actual outcomes and to lean against the natural tendency to focus on the baseline forecasts.
-Also, it would help the Fed clarify its balances of risk assessment at every FOMC meeting and align them with any change in forecasts.
+It would encourage the Fed to consider policy responses to a reasonably large band of actual outcomes, and lean against the natural tendency to focus on the baseline forecasts.
+Also, it would help the Fed clarify its balances of risks assessment at every FOMC meeting and align them with any change in forecasts.